Kingsford Smith Cup

 Formerly run over the 1200m journey, the $1,000,000 race is now over the 1300m trip and has a fantastic group of former winners among its ranks.

-Markets for the 2024 Kingsford Smith Cup are currently unavailable.
+Odds for the Kingsford Smith Cup are not available.

 Best BTC Cup bookmakers